 Glucose meter.
-This is a small battery-operated device, used to test your blood sugars (which you are going to need to know).
+This is a small battery-operated device used to test your blood sugars.
 There are a variety of meters available.
 You can ask for a recommendation from your doctor.
 As you are shopping for the right one, the three main features you want to keep in mind are the convenience, quick response, and accuracy.
 Some meters come with software kits to transfer information from your meter to your computer or smartphone where you can create graphs and charts of your past test results.
 A feature like this may be especially helpful when you are first diagnosed so you and your healthcare provider can track your progress as you attempt to get your blood sugars under control.

 Lancets.
 These are the needles used to prick yourself for the tiny blood sample you test with your glucose monitor.

 Alcohol swabs.
 When you are giving yourself finger pricks or other injections, you want to be sure your skin is clean first.
 Buy boxes of individual alcohol swabs to keep with your other diabetes supplies so you can clean your finger or other injection sites before giving yourself a poke.

 Sharps container.
 You may already have something to keep your used needles and lancets in around your house.
 Use a sturdy, non-see-through plastic container such as an empty, rinsed out laundry detergent or bleach bottle.
 Once your container is three-quarters full, tape it shut and throw it away in the regular trash.

 If prescribed, insulin.
 According to the Centers for Disease Control and Prevention, around 30 percent of people with diabetes are prescribed insulin.
 All type 1s will require insulin and some type 2s.
 You and your healthcare provider will discuss the different types of insulin, which will be best for you, and how to properly dose.